2ndQuadrant/pglogical/README.md

 The following functions are provided for managing the replication sets:

 - `pglogical.create_replication_set(set_name name, replicate_insert bool, replicate_update bool, replicate_delete bool, replicate_truncate bool)`
-  This function creates new replication set.
+  This function creates a new replication set.

   Parameters:
   - `set_name` - name of the set, must be unique